Seventeen Hundred Seeds

-The public art project Seventeen Hundred Seeds, a collaboration between Robert Hamilton and Cynthia Mulcahy, is a temporary site-specific land art project in an empty 1.6 acre city block in the middle of the city of It all began on a late Friday afternoon in March with the debris-clearing and mowing of a large, empty field
+The public art project Seventeen Hundred Seeds, a collaboration between Robert Hamilton and Cynthia Mulcahy, is a temporary site-specific land work and social sculpture in an empty 1.6 acre city block in the middle of It all began on a late Friday afternoon in March with the debris-clearing and mowing of a large, empty field